-Additional details about species for pollinator plantings are included in BWSR's Pollinator Toolbox.
+Additional details about species for pollinator plantings are included in BWSR's Pollinator and Biodiversity Toolbox.
 The Minnesota DNR has a list of native plant vendors (it is important to check with any vendor to ensure that their plants are neonicotinoid free).

 Consideration should be given to contracting with the Conservation Corps of Minnesota for projects.
-For additional public outreach tools see BWSR's brochure on "Protecting Minnesota's Pollinators," Fact Sheet on "How You Can Help Pollinators," and Featured Plant Articles that include over seventy species for benefitting pollinators and the USFWS information on plants for Rusty Patch Bumblebee.
+For additional public outreach tools see BWSR's brochure on "Protecting Minnesota's Pollinators," and Featured Plant Articles that include over seventy species for benefitting pollinators and a wide range of resources on BWSR's Lawns to Legumes Webpage.